-This sense can be relieved by ensuring they understand how their work positively contributes to the company’s revenue and profits or how them doing good work helps other employees get their own work down more efficiently and enjoyably.
+This sense can be relieved by ensuring they understand how their work positively contributes to the company’s revenue and profits or how their doing good work helps other employees get their own work down more efficiently and enjoyably.

 Employees at larger firms also tend to have less flexibility in their roles and may become dissatisfied by the monotony of their work.